williambq/AppNoticeSDK-Android/README.md

   8. The AppNotice constructor takes these parameters:
       * FragmentActivity activity: This is your activity from which this method is being called, usually your main/start-up activity.
 It will usually be “this” or “this.getActivity”.
 This can also be subclasses of FragmentActivity, like AppCompatActivity or ActionBarActivity.
-      * int company_id: The Company ID assigned to you by Ghostery.
+      * int companyId: The Company ID assigned to you by Ghostery.
-      * int app_notice_id: The App Notice ID of the configuration created for this app.
+      * int noticeId: The Notice ID of the configuration created for this app.
-      * boolean useRemoteValues:
-        * False (recommended): Use local resource values where possible.
-In this case, the only information used from the JSON data is the “bric” parameter to determine if the flow is for Implied Consent or Explicit Consent, and the Mobile Tracker data array.
-        * True: Try to use the App Notice consent dialog configuration parameters from the service.
-If the parameters can't be retrieved or are missing, the parameters defined in the resource files will be used.
-(You will need to have your Ghostery Customer Service Manager enter appropriate values in this App Notice Configuration.)
+      * appNotice_callback: Your app will need to instantiate an AppNotice_Callback object from the SDK and override it's callback methods as described above.

 5. You can start the Manage Privacy Preferences activity directly from a menu or settings screen in your app by calling this method from a button or menu click handler (Note: This assumes appNotice has been initialized as shown earlier):